ctsai-1/wheelchair-design-platform/README.md

 ## Main Components setup

 #### Working with git
-This project is based on the contents and dependencies provided with the GitHub repository of the Wheelchair Design Platform:
+This project is based on the contents and dependencies provided in the GitHub repository of the Wheelchair Design Platform:
 <a href="https://github.com/datacentricdesign/wheelchair-design-platform" target="_blank">https://github.com/datacentricdesign/wheelchair-design-platform</a>

 In this case a fork of the repository has been used to experiment with changes without affecting the original project.
 A description of how to fork a repository can be found here: <a href="https://help.github.com/articles/fork-a-repo/" target="_blank">(GitHub Help)</a>